Doodleverse/segmentation_gym/README.md

  Buscombe, D., & Goldstein, E. B. (2022).
 A reproducible and reusable pipeline for segmentation of geoscientific imagery.
 Earth and Space Science, 9, e2022EA002332. https://doi.org/10.1029/2022EA002332

+## New in February 2023
+* As long as a family of UNets, we now offer a Transformer model option, using the SegFormer model architecture from HuggingFace, and the mit-b0 set of weights that are fine-tuned on a new dataset
+* This is a "tranfer-learning" option, and imagery can be any size

 ## 🌟 Highlights